ashbaldry/appler/cran-comments.md

 This release fixes test issues on CRAN pointed out by the CRAN team.
-Because tests require internet access, and more specifically using searching algorithms, the results may not produce the same result every time.
-Search result tests have been made more generic, and an inital test of internet connectivity has been included.
+A couple of the tests checked a volitile metric in the web page, and so one of the tests failed.
+The failing tests have been removed, however there are tests covering the same piece of functionality.
+There has also been removal of package dependencies, where the dependent package is used only once.